%2F%2Fusers%2F33e491a2-5a95-40e6-86e0-2feb0441e113%2Fratecard%2Ffishing-fun-in-florida-2535-mf6cvtf5.jpeg&w=1200&q=75)

-Crevalle Jacks are the bulldogs of Tampa Bay.
-These powerful fish usually run 3-5 pounds, but can hit 60.
-Look for them in both shallow flats and deeper waters, often chasing bait to the surface.
-They're easy to spot when they're feeding – just look for the birds diving.
-Jacks are known for their explosive strikes and hard-fighting nature, making them a blast to catch.
+Crevalle Jacks are the bullies of Tampa Bay, always up for a fight.
+These golden-sided bruisers average 3-5 pounds but can top 60.
+You'll find them in both shallow flats and deeper waters, often chasing bait to the surface.
+Look for diving birds – that's a dead giveaway.
+Jacks are pure muscle and will test your gear, making them a favorite for anglers wanting a workout.
 They're not great eating, so we usually release them.
-Spring and summer are prime times to find big schools.
-To hook one, cast silver spoons or topwater plugs into the frenzy and retrieve fast.
-Here's a local tip: if you smell something like watermelon on the water, there's probably a school of jacks feeding nearby.
-It's weird, but true!
+To hook up, cast silver spoons or topwater plugs near the school and retrieve fast.
+These guys love the chase.
+Here's a tip: if you smell something like watermelon, you might be near a feeding school of Jacks.
+Weird but true!
+They're curious fish and might even swim right up to the boat.

 Vehicle Guest Capacity: 5